4damtick/Sheets2Slides/README.md

 ## What Problem It Solves

-Teams often build presentations from spreadsheet-driven tables, KPI snapshots, forecasts, or reporting views.
+Teams often build presentations from spreadsheet-driven tables, KPI snapshots, forecasts, or reporting views, however, currently Google has a limit of 400 cells.

 The usual workflow is painful: